Buyer Fit Snapshot

 How Branded Tissue Inserts Work in Real Packaging Systems

 To understand how to design branded tissue inserts, define the job first.
 Tissue does four useful things when specified correctly: reduces surface scuffs, adds a small moisture buffer, lowers direct friction between product and box walls, and creates visual sequencing.
 Each of those jobs has limits.
 Tissue is not drop protection.
-It is presentation plus light-contact management.
+It is presentation plus light-contact management, and that distinction matters when teams compare it with structured inserts or molded protection.

 Comparisons help.
 If you’re deciding how to design branded tissue inserts versus alternatives, here is the tradeoff logic I use with clients: